listiary/Listiary/README.md

 ***Security through simplicity*** - Listiary is a custom platform implemented in plain JavaScript and PHP, without dependencies that could introduce vulnerabilities or maintenance overhead.

 ***A language for lists*** – Listiary has its own language, called Describe Markup Language (or simply Describe).
 The Describe Markup Language (DML) compiler utilizes ANTLR 4 in C#, and is a powerful, flexible, tested and documented tool in its own right.
-Describe is intuitive: anyone can write in it without formal trainig, allowing rich, interactive lists to be created by anyone.
+Describe is intuitive – anyone can write in it without formal trainig, allowing rich, interactive lists to be created by anyone.

 ***Extensible via plugins*** – Developers can write and submit their own add-ons, and users can enable different add-ons to customize their experience.
 Think music players, fonts and styles, etc.